The Boots Desk

 Blundstone 1448 All-Terrain Waterproof Chelsea Boot

-The All-Terrain 1448 is a genuinely waterproof upgrade over Blundstone’s standard water-resistant 550.
+The All-Terrain 1448 is Blundstone's stated waterproof upgrade over the standard water-resistant 550.
 Sealed seams, waterproof premium leather, and a Vibram-licensed outsole with deeper lugs than the classic.
-Effective waterproof height to about 3.5 inches — above the gore panel.
-Heavier (2.2 lbs per pair) than the standard 550, which you’ll feel, but the trade-off is worth it in real rain.
+Effective waterproof height is still limited by the gore panel, so confirm the product spec against the puddles you actually face.

 Best for